AnumAsif/Password-Locker/README.md

 ### Application:
 1. display an option to create an account
    - INPUT:"ca"
    - OUTPUT:An account created with inputted username and password
 2. User is logged into the application by entering username and password
    - INPUT:"li"
    - OUTPUT:"logins to the user account providing more options for navigation"
 3. add a credential with user name, site name, account name and password
    - INPUT:"cc"
    - OUTPUT:"User credential is created with the inputted required values"
 4. delete a credential of a user for a particular site
    - INPUT:"dl"
    - OUTPUT:"User credential of the site name entered is deleted"
 5. displays all credentials of a user
    - INPUT:"selected dc from the displayed codes of navigation"
    - OUTPUT:"All saved credentials of a user"
 6. displays an error message if the username and password entered doesn't exist
    - INPUT:"li"
    - OUTPUT:"This username doesnot exist"
 7. displays a goodbye message and exit
    - INPUT:"ex
    - OUTPUT:"Don't forget to add a credential for a new site"

 ## Setup/Installation Requirements
 * python3.6
 * pip
+## Running the Application
+   * To run the application, in your terminal:

+    $ chmod +x PasswordLocker.py
+    $ ./PasswordLocker.py
 ## Testing the Application
    * To run the tests for the class file:

     $ python3.6 test_passwordlocker.py

 ### Development
 Want to contribute?
 Great!